-The Company is currently in the process of negotiation with the above damaged companies for fire indemnity payments.
-As of December 31, 2022 and 2021, the outstanding provisions for fire indemnity was \$68,159 and \$374,894, respectively, which was recorded under provisions.
-Please refer to note 6(o) for the details.
+The Company is currently in the process of negotiating with the above-mentioned damaged companies for fire indemnity payments.
+As of December 31, 2023 and 2022, the outstanding provisions for fire indemnity were \$0 and \$68,159, respectively, which were recorded under provisions.
+Please refer to note 6(0) for the details.
+As of December 31, 2023, the indemnity payment had been fully completed.

 The Company has already entered into related property insurance and public liability insurance contracts.
-As of December 31, 2022 and 2021, the Company recognized the claim receivables for \$30,000 and \$265,539, respectively, which were recorded under other receivables.
-As of date of the report, the above receivables had been received.
+As of December 31, 2023 and 2022, the Company recognized the claim receivables for \$0 and \$30,000, respectively, which were recorded under other receivables.

-For the years ended December 31, 2022 and 2021, the Company received net incremental compensation amounting to \$158,275 and \$0, respectively, which was recorded under other income.
+For the years ended December 31, 2023 and 2022, the Company received insurance claim income amounting to \$210,943 and \$158,275, respectively, which was recorded under other income.